-5 Due to the age and operational requirements of the Holyrood TGS systems and equipment, equipment

-- 6 failures and deterioration will occur.
+- 5 Due to the age and operational requirements of the Holyrood TGS systems and equipment, equipment - 6 failures and deterioration will occur.
 This project provides an effective and timely means for Hydro to - 7 undertake the immediate capital refurbishment and replacement work required for the Holyrood TGS to - 8 maintain safe and reliable operations and to ensure the availability of capital spares required to support - 9 such work.
-Deferral of the type of work that is typically completed under this project could result in a - 10 detrimental impact to customer power supply or an unacceptable risk to safety.
+Deferral of the type of work that is typically completed under this project could result in a - detrimental impact to customer power supply or an unacceptable risk to safety.

-12 Hydro is proposing to undertake the immediate capital refurbishment and replacement work required

-13 for the Holyrood TGS to maintain safe and reliable operations and ensure the availability of capital

-14 spares required to support such work.
-At this time, Hydro does not have any planned capital spare

-- 15 acquisitions; however, throughout 2021, Hydro may purchase capital spares identified by asset - 16 management personnel as requiring immediate procurement to avoid deficiencies in its capital spares - 17 inventory. - 18 The estimate for this project is shown in Table 1.
+- 12 Hydro is proposing to undertake the immediate capital refurbishment and replacement work required - for the Holyrood TGS to maintain safe and reliable operations and ensure the availability of capital - spares required to support such work.
+At this time, Hydro does not have any planned capital spare - acquisitions; however, throughout 2021, Hydro may purchase capital spares identified by asset - management personnel as requiring immediate procurement to avoid deficiencies in its capital spares - 17 inventory.